rfabbri/pavilion-multiview-3d-dataset/README.md

 ## Files

 ```
+chair-sequence/   videos and cameras for 360 fly-by near chairs

+chair-sequence/images/{midday,night,sunset}   100 640x360 video frames for each illumination condition

+chair-sequence/cameras/   3x4 cameras for each video frame, in text format

+outer-sequence/    videos and cameras for 360 fly-by around the house, aiming at chairs

-images/{midday,night,sunset}   100 640x360 video frames for each illumination condition
+outer-sequence/images/{midday,night,sunset}   100 640x360 video frames for each illumination condition

-cameras/   3x4 cameras for each video frame, in text format
+outer-sequence/cameras/   3x4 cameras for each video frame, in text format

 3d/   blender.org files with the full 3D ground truth